 Comprehensive body measurements have never been recorded in space before.
 Scientists anticipate changes in crewmembers’ body shapes and sizes due to fluid shifts resulting from microgravity.
 Long-term changes in crewmembers’ bodies could require new designs for suits, clothing and work stations to maximize health and efficiency during future space missions.

 The investigation could help scientists understand the effects of prolonged bed rest, which produces physiological changes similar to those experienced in microgravity.
 Results could also improve the Neutral Body Posture template, based on the normal curvature of the spine, which is used in a wide range of design standards for ergonomic equipment and medical care.

 Twelve subjects are needed.

-Three nominal sessions will be performed at FD15, FD80, and R-30 (early, mid, and late during their mission).
+Three nominal sessions will be performed at FD15, FD80, and R-30 (early, mid, and late during the mission).
 Three additional reserve sessions will be performed, at FD45, FD105, and FD135, if crew time allows.
 Scheduling tolerance for the FD15 session is ±5 days; all others are ±7 days.

-Real time video downlink is required for verification of camera placement.
+Real time video downlink is required for verification of camera placement and subject positioning.

 Measurement recordings, photos and videos shall be downlinked after each session.